Clinical Study: LymphBridge™

 LymphBridge

-LymphBridge™ is a clinical study that is currently enrolling 60 patients to evaluate the therapeutic benefit of using the BioBridge© Collagen Matrix as an adjunct to Lymph Node Transfer for improving the treatment of breast cancer-related lymphedema.
+LymphBridge™ is a clinical study that is currently enrolling patients with breast cancer-related lymphedema to evaluate the therapeutic benefit of using the BioBridge© Collagen Matrix as an adjunct to Lymph Node Transfer in improving the surgical outcome of the treatment lymphedema.

-This multi-site study is being conducted at the University of Chicago Medicine and Stanford Medicine with funding provided by the U.S National Cancer Institute (NCI).
+This multi-site study is being conducted at the University of Chicago Medicine, Stanford Medicine and MD Anderson and has been supported with funding provided by the U.S National Cancer Institute (NCI).

 Enroll in the LymphBridge study to be part of the solution